What to Do When Your Child Starts Teething

 The Teething Process

 The primary teeth begin to form in the uterus when the fetus is developing.
-The actual eruption of teeth through the gums, called teething, begins when a baby is between four and nine months old.
+The actual eruption of teeth through the gums, called teething, begins when a baby is 4-9 months old.
 Sometimes teething can occur earlier or later than this and still be normal.
 Your doctor may want to do more testing if teething happens too far outside of this range.

 The first teeth to show are typically the incisors: first the lower front ones, followed by the upper front ones.
 Although some books and charts may give you an idea of how teething progresses, each child is different.
-Don't be alarmed if your child's teeth aren't erupting in the pattern illustrated on the charts.
+Don't be alarmed if your child's teeth aren't erupting in this order.

 When your child is teething, They may be more irritable than usual or might chew on everything within reach.
 These are all normal teething symptoms.
 However, if your child has a fever and diarrhea, call the pediatrician.
 A common myth about teething is that it causes a fever.
 This is not true.
 If your child has a fever, there is a reason for it, and it is unrelated to their newly erupting teeth.